 Cello Lessons in Santa Clara and Redwood City

 The California Conservatory of Music offers cello lessons to students in Santa Clara, Redwood City, and Bay area of all ages and levels who are attracted to the cello's deep, resonant sound.
 Beginner students will start with fundamentals such as holding the cello in a comfortable position, learning the parts of the cello, bowing and proper finger placement.
 CCM cello instructors will help you discover your potential of producing a good, controlled solid sound of the cello and will present in a very understandable way so that you will enjoy learning.
 Upper-level students will further their repertoire and work on advanced techniques.
 We offer one-on-one private cello lessons so that students can achieve their personal goals and progress comfortably at their own pace.
 We encourage teachers to bring the best of what they have learned through their own training and experience and develop an approach that enables them to respond to the needs of each individual student.
-CCM aims to deliver the finest violin lessons in the Bay Area and to provide students the opportunity to learn in a stress-free environment and give students the opportunity to play an instrument with confidence.
+CCM aims to deliver the finest cello lessons in the Bay Area and to provide students the opportunity to learn in a stress-free environment and give students the opportunity to play an instrument with confidence.
 Cello lessons are offered at both our locations in Santa Clara and Redwood City.

 Why choose CCM for Cello lessons

 The most qualified cello instructors in the Bay Area

 Our cello teachers are all university-trained with tons of performing experience.
 Not only that, CCM instructors are friendly, professional, and dedicated to learning about your musical goals and helping you achieve them.
 We are confident that we have the right teacher to meet your cello lesson needs.